 The Committee has elected to provide approved projects ratherthan lump sum funding since this provides the Navy with the greatest flexibility in executing their construction program.
 Should the Navy reach a point in time where they have a cash flow problem, they will be able to make a timely decision on deferring the lowest priority projects that have not been obligated.
-Since the Committee would bedeferring valid projects to provide the lump sum funding, the committee believes that the Navy should have the latitude for timing their decision to the time the problem is imminent.
+Since the Committee would be deferring valid projects to provide the lump sum funding, the committee believes that the Navy should have the latitude for timing their decision to the time the problem is imminent.

-A summary of actions taken on the program originally submitted by the Navy is tabulated below by project:
+A summary of actions taken on the program originally submitted! by the Navy is tabulated below by project:

-Amount

-Installation and project (thousands)

-Naval Shipyard, Portsmouth, N.H., Steam plant improvement + \$4, 900

-Naval Education & Training Center, Newport, R.I., Public Works

-administration building -600

-Naval Underwater Systems Center, Newport, R.I.:

-Weapons development center +4,742

-Technical services shop +2,507

-Project support facility $+2,000^{\circ}$

-Naval Submarine Base, New London, Conn.: 4 000

-Floating drydock mooring facility -4,000

-Bachelor enlisted quarters -1, 383.

-Naval Research Laboratory, Washington, D.C.: Air-conditioning plant 9 170.

-(4th increment) Uniformed Services University of the Health Sciences, Bethesda, Md.: -3, 172:

-First Increment Facility 1.15 000

-Naval Amphibious Base, Little Creek, Va.: Command control and +15,000+

-administration building -2,030

-Naval Weapons Station, Yorktown, Va.: Captor weapons system 2,0002

-facility -1, 843;

-Naval Air Station, Pensacola, Fla.: Land acquisition (authorization 1,010

-only not included in grand total of bill) 1+1.500

-Naval Coastal Systems Laboratory, Panama City, Fla.: Helicopter

-test facility +795r

-Naval Hosp., Memphis, Tenn.: Hospital improvements (electrical) -1, 888

-Naval Training Center, Great Lakes, Ill.:

-Chief petty officers mess (open) -1,286

-Engineman's school -6,925

-Bachelor enlisted quarters 2 - 2, 468

-See footnotes at end of table.
+by the real property and the real property #manuat Installation and project Amount (thousands) Naval Shipyard, Portsmouth, N.H., Steam plant improvement +\$4,900 Naval Education & Training Center, Newport, R.I., Public Works administration building -600 Naval Underwater Systems Center, Newport, R.I.: 000 Weapons development center +4,742 Technical services shop +2,507 Project support facility +2,000 Floating drydock mooring facility -4,000 Bachelor enlisted quarters -1,383 Naval Research Laboratory, Washington, D.C.: Air-conditioning plant 0 170 (4th increment) Uniformed Services University of the Health Sciences, Bethesda, Md.: -3 , 172: First Increment Facility +15,000 Naval Amphibious Base, Little Creek, Va.: Command control and , administration building -2,030% Naval Weapons Station, Yorktown, Va.: Captor weapons system facility -1, 843 Naval Air Station, Pensacola, Fla.: Land acquisition (authorization 1, 040% only not included in grand total of bill) $^{1}+1,500$ Naval Coastal Systems Laboratory, Panama City, Fla.: Helicopter test facility Naval Hosp., Memphis, Tenn.: Hospital improvements (electrical) +7957 -1,888 Naval Training Center, Great Lakes, Ill.: -1, 800 Chief petty officers mess (open) -1,286 Engineman's school -6,925 Bachelor enlisted quarters $^{2}-2,4684$ See footnotes at end of table.
+3